-The scroll in the Tokonoma is a main actor of the film.
+The scroll in it is the main actor in the film.
 This is what catches the attention of the guests when they enter the room.

 In the 16th century, the scrolls gained immense popularity among tea lovers thanks to Sen no Rikyu, the founder of Chado (tea ceremony).
 He advocated the significance of the scrolls in tea rooms.

-The tradition to change scrolls for each guest, season, day and night have begun at this period.
+The tradition to change scrolls for each guest, season, day and night has begun in this period.

-It’s one of the styles of the bold line of cutting the space and the Tokonoma is on the same level with the floor matted with tatami.
+It’s one of the styles of the bold line of cutting the space and the alcove is on the same level with the floor matted with tatami.

 The one which creates the sense of the extraordinary as if you were in a museum.

-It looks as if carps in the scroll are swimming in the pond of Tokonoma.
+It looks as if carps in the scroll are swimming in the pond of the alcove.

-The bold cutting line creates the dynamic flow to space.
+The bold cutting-line creates a dynamic flow to space.

-This Tokonoma expresses the night of the full moon, which would calm the souls of the guests.
+This one expresses the night of the full moon, which would calm the souls of the guests.

-Also, its design allows us to appreciated the emptiness and it’s a great medium to remind us to stay still and meditate.
+Also, its design allows us to appreciate the emptiness and it’s a great medium to remind us to stay still and meditate.
 How wonderful is that?